 • Submit graphics that are disproportionately large for the content.

-Please make sure that artwork files are in an acceptable format (TIFF (or JPEG), EPS (or PDF), or MS Office files) and with the correct resolution.
+Please make sure that artwork files are in an acceptable format.
 If, together with your accepted article, you submit usable color figures then Elsevier will ensure, at no additional charge, that these figures will appear in color online (e.g., ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in color in the printed version.
 For colour reproduction in print any colour figures are published at the authors' expense.
 The charges are: US$700 for the first unit, followed by US$400 for any following units.
 The price in EUR and GBP will depend on the current exchange rate.
 Please indicate your preference for color: in print or online only.
 Further information on the preparation of electronic artwork.

 Authors are particularly encouraged to submit colour images relating to their article, but not necessarily part of it, for consideration as a potential cover image for a journal issue.
 Files should be uploaded separately and labeled as potential cover art; the images should also be mentioned in the submission letter.